BRIEF ON THE COMMITTEE OF PRO-CHANCELLORS

 - The name of each Pro-Chancellor is found in the information page of member Universities.

-The Secretariat of the Committee is currently headed by the Acting Secretary-General, Mr Adigun O. who is assisted by a number of support staff.
-The functions of the Secretariat are carried out through the Administrative, Academic and Finance Units.
+The Secretariat of the Committee is currently headed by the Secretary-General, Professor.
+Yakubu Aboki Ochefu who is assisted by Mr. A. O Adigun and a number of supporting staffs.
+The functions of the Secretariat are carried out through the Administrative, Communications, Research, Projects and Programmes, IT and Finance Units.